What is UI/UX Design? Difference between UI and UX Design

 Have you ever found yourself endlessly scrolling through a webpage, frustrated because you couldn’t find what you needed?

-In today’s digital age, if it takes more than 5 minutes to make a purchase or subscribe, potential customers may turn to your competitors instead.
-This is why User Interface (UI) and User Experience (UX) design have never been more crucial.
-From a mobile app to a complex website, every click, tap, and scroll is meticulously crafted to enhance user satisfaction and drive engagement, and even sales.
+For a full digital experience in today’s age, if it takes more than 5 minutes to make a purchase or subscribe, potential customers will churn to your competitors.
+That’s why User Interface (UI) and User Experience (UX) have never been more important.
+Every click, tap or roll from a mobile app to complex website is carefully crafted to make users happy and encourage them to engage and yes, to shop.

-In this article, CCC will explore the UI/UX designers’ definitions, responsibilities, career paths, education and training, etc. We’ll also discuss the essential skills and qualifications required for each role and how individuals can build successful careers in UI/UX design.
+Now, in this article, CCC will explore the duties, definitions, career paths, education and training for UI/UX designers.
+In addition, we’ll dissect the core skills and what’s needed to work in UI/UX and how individuals can build a successful career in the design field.

 Table of Contents